KHOR

 Khor vodka has a standard alcohol concentration of 40% ABV

-Web design, web development and digital marketing by BEVERAGE MARKETING AGENCY
+Web design, web development and digital marketing by ALCOHOL MARKETING AGENCY